rstyczynski/pmaker/README.md

     mobile: +48 007 008 009
 ```

-Carmen is a member of Science project, having access to dozen of servers in dev, sit, and uat environments.
+Carmen is a member of Science project, having access to dozens of servers in dev, sit, and uat environments.
 She may connect to systems using password authentication or rsa identification key.
 She can switch to application accounts to manage dev as root, and other environments as oracle, applmgr, and applsoad.
 She may be contacted by email and mobile.

 Creating accounts for Carmen, system admin uses auto generated safe password, and encrypted identification key.
 As Carmen may use putty to connect from Windows and ssh to connect from Linux, system admin creates keys in desired formats.